Fringe Benefits for Nurses: 5 Ideas for Your Team

 Many facilities advertise hefty sign-on bonuses for staff accepting new positions within the health system.
 While this addresses the nursing shortage from the recruitment side, it doesn’t help to retain the trained nurses that are already employed.

 It costs each facility an average of $52,350 every time a nurse leaves the bedside.
-In an effort to save themselves from a $6-10 million expense annually, health systems could offer periodic retention bonuses to staff members.
+In an effort to save themselves from a $6-10 million expense annually, health systems could offer periodic retention bonuses or improved registered nurse compensation to existing staff members.

-This could manifest in multiple smaller payments every few months, or could look like one large deposit once the employee reaches a benchmark year after 5, 10, or 15 years of employment.
+This could manifest in multiple smaller payments every few months, or could be one large deposit once the employee reaches a benchmark year after 5, 10, or 15 years of employment.
 Focusing on hiring and keeping high-quality professionals — not just bulking up the size of your staff — is a more cost effective method of maintaining safe staffing levels.